amar-ox/quantum-network-simulation/README.md

 ## Usage

-To run the simulation and generate the plots for the first article:
+To run the simulation and generate the plots for the desired article (e.g., article1):

 1. **Navigate to the Article Folder:**